robertfoss/blupoi/README.md

    - SiP32408?
 3.5A probably ok since no usb port delivers that, and probable no battery either
      - http://www.vishay.com/docs/63717/sip32408.pdf

- X Mic port hole is not drilled (hole too small?)
+ * FIXED: Mic port hole is not drilled (hole too small?)
- * Mic pads should probably be longer
+ * FIXED: Mic pads should probably be longer

- * Move button footprint slightly closer to edge
+ * FIXED: Move button footprint slightly closer to edge

  * BNO055 pads should probable be longer